ggerganov/llama.cpp/README.md

 - CPU+GPU hybrid inference to partially accelerate models larger than the total VRAM capacity

-Since its [inception](https://github.com/ggerganov/llama.cpp/issues/33#issuecomment-1465108022), the project has improved significantly thanks to many contributions.
+Since its [inception](https://github.com/ggerganov/llama.cpp/issues/33#issuecomment-1465108022), the project has improved significantly, thanks to many contributions.
 It is the main playground for developing new features for the [ggml](https://github.com/ggerganov/ggml) library.

 **Supported platforms:**